wavefrontHQ/ansible-collection-wavefront/README.md

-# Ansible Collection - vandanasubbu.wavefront_proxy_collection
+# Ansible Collection - wavefrontHQ.ansible-collection-wavefront

 This Ansible collection comprises of roles that allows you to install and configure wavefront-proxy from your playbook.